gramineproject/gramine/Documentation/devel/performance.rst

 ``sgx.enclave_size = "1G"``, ``sgx.enclave_size = "2G"``, and so on.
 If this
 doesn't help, it could be due to insufficient stack size: in this case try to increase ``sys.stack.size = "256K"``, ``sys.stack.size = "2M"``, ``sys.stack.size = "4M"`` and so on.
-Finally, if Graphene complains about insufficient number of TCSs or threads, increase ``sgx.thread_num = 4``, ``sgx.thread_num = 8``, ``sgx.thread_num = 16``, and so on.
+Finally, if Gramine complains about insufficient number of TCSs or threads, increase ``sgx.thread_num = 4``, ``sgx.thread_num = 8``, ``sgx.thread_num = 16``, and so on.

 Do not forget about the cost of software encryption!
-Graphene transparently encrypts many means of communication:
+Gramine transparently encrypts many means of communication:

 #.
 Inter-Process Communication (IPC) is encrypted via TLS-PSK.
 Regular pipes,